 By leaving the traditional, rigid packaging design in the past, Kraft's YES Pack eliminates 70 percent of transportation costs and uses 60 percent less plastic.
 The flexible packaging also allows consumers to squeeze the contents of the pack out, resulting in a 99 percent product yield.

 With easy pour, dual-grip handles, a resealable cap, and a flexible body, it's no wonder the YES Pack was awarded the Dupont Packaging Award for customer experience and the Flexible Packaging Gold Achievement Award.
-The real trick is making a flexible package that stands up on the shelf, which it does that too.
+The real trick is making a flexible package that stands up on the shelf, which it does too.
 The ease of use created by this product innovation results in an overall happier, cleaner, and more efficient kitchen experience.

 The Importance of Product Packaging Innovation